 “We have lots of longtime coaches.
 They stay for two reasons: a) They win, and b) They care about their students.”

 Some away games stand out from the rest.
 Over academic breaks, Carthage teams frequently take out-of-state trips to tune up for the season, explore local landmarks, and boost their chemistry.

 Occasionally, passports are needed.
-The destinations for 2019-20 include Italy and Puerto Rico, along with a bunch of warm southern states.
+Recent destinations included Italy and Puerto Rico, along with a bunch of warm southern states.

 “I have had the opportunity to travel to Florida every year for spring break with the softball team.
 It is great to have the chance to travel somewhere with my team and make so many fun memories with all of my teammates.”